yjhong89/Turtlebot3-Raspberry-pi/README.md

 ### Network configuration

-Turtlebot3 can be connected to remote PC by wifi networks or ethernet cable. \\
+Turtlebot3 can be connected to remote PC by wifi networks or ethernet cable. <br />
-To drive ROS for both components, they need to know other's ip network \\ by setting "ROS_MASTER_URI" and "ROS_IP" at "~/.bashrc".\\
+To drive ROS for both components, they need to know other's ip network by setting "ROS_MASTER_URI" and "ROS_IP" at "~/.bashrc". <br />
-Turtlebot3 or Remote PC both can be "ROS_MASTER_URI".
+Turtlebot3 or Remote PC both can be "ROS_MASTER_URI". <br />

 * #### Remote PC master
 > * At Remote PC "~/.bashrc", add